 Emergency contraception is a secondary form of contraception – it is used when other forms (e.g. a condom) have failed or not been used at all.
 It is effective up to 72 hours after unprotected sex.
 If you need emergency contraception (i.e. the morning-after pill) then it can be prescribed and dispensed to you by the Student Health Centre.

 When you go there, tell the receptionist that you need to get the morning after pill and you will be seen immediately.
 Visit www.thinkcontraception.ie/emergency for more information and FAQs about Emergency Contraception.

 If you need the morning-after pill at the weekends, please contact your local GP.

 If you have no money for obtaining the morning after pill, student loans up to €100 can be taken out from the Welfare Officer (email@example.com)

 If it has been more than 72 hours after you have had unprotected vaginal sex, then the morning after pill is ineffective.
-Currently, it is illegal in Ireland to undergo an abortion.
-If you need someone to talk to you can contact the welfare officer who will refer you to relevant Trinity services or you can get more information at www.positiveoptions.ie
+If you need someone to talk to you can contact the Welfare Officer who will refer you to relevant Trinity services or you can get more information at www.positiveoptions.ie

 An STI is an infection which has been transmitted from one person to another through sexual activity.

 Don’t worry, it’s a lot more common than you might think, and most of them are very manageable these days.
 To protect against STIs a condom must be used each and every time you have sexual intercourse.
 To be fully protected, dental dams and condoms must be used during oral sex.